stattlab/atomistic-scale-simulations/molecular-dynamics/high-performance-computing.md

 All of these nodes and filesystems are tied together by a high-speed interconnect, the specialized network that lets nodes exchange data with low latency and high bandwidth.
 This network fabric is critical for distributed parallel applications, where the cost of communication can dominate the overall runtime if the interconnect is slow or congested.
 High-quality interconnects enable codes to scale to hundreds or thousands of nodes without being completely bottlenecked by communication overhead.

-Finally, the entire system is orchestrated by a **scheduler** or resource manager, such as SLURM (used on the Campus Cluster here at UIUC), PBS, or similar software.
+Finally, the entire system is orchestrated by a **scheduler** or resource manager, such as SLURM (used on Campus Cluster here at UIUC), PBS, or similar software.
 Users do not typically start jobs by directly launching programs on compute nodes.
 Instead, they write a job script specifying the resources they need, such as the number of nodes, the number of CPU cores per node, the number and type of GPUs, memory per node or per task, maximum runtime, and sometimes additional constraints like node features or queue/partition.
 A minimal SLURM job script illustrating these fields is shown below.
 The scheduler places the job in a queue, finds an appropriate set of nodes when they become available, and starts the job with the requested resources.
 It also enforces policies, such as limits per user or project, and can pack small jobs together on the same node to maximize utilization.

 ```